The Night Austin Proves Why It's the Live Music Capital

 The Continental Club, 8PM

 Eleven years.
 Every Tuesday.
-I asked if they were famous.
+Are they famous?

 "In this room they are."